+Old pecans are even worse than fresh ones!
+Moldy pecans can contain levels of a poison called aflatoxin and other tremorgenic mycotoxins.
 Mycotoxins can be extremely harmful to your dog, and can even be fatal if you don’t recognize the problem and take your dog to the vet quickly.

 As we mentioned earlier, eating moldy pecans can cause serious problems for your dog because of the mycotoxins contained in the mold.

+There are several groups of mycotoxins.
 Those most commonly found on pecans and other moldy nuts fall into the tremorgenic family of mycotoxins.
 The substance that most frequently causes poisoning in dogs is a species of bacteria called penitrem A.

-Symptoms of mycotoxin poisoning
+Symptoms of Mycotoxin Poisoning

 If your dog has eaten moldy pecans, he may show the following symptoms: